Mission District, San Francisco: Indigenous period

-Native peoples and Spanish colonization

-Prior to the arrival of Spanish missionaries, the area which now includes the Mission District was inhabited by the Ohlone people who populated much of the San Francisco bay area.
-The Yelamu Indians inhabited the region for over 2,000 years.
-Spanish missionaries arrived in the area during the late 18th century.
-They found these people living in two villages on Mission Creek.
+Spanish period

+Mission San Francisco de Asís, namesake of the neighborhood and the city, was founded by Padre Francisco Palóu on October 9, 1776.

 It was here that a Spanish priest named Father Francisco Palóu founded Mission San Francisco de Asís on June 29, 1776.
 The Mission was moved from the shore of Laguna Dolores to its current location in 1783.
 Franciscan friars are reported to have used Ohlone slave labor to complete the Mission in 1791.
 This period marked the beginning of the end of the Yelamu culture.
 The Indian population at Mission Dolores dropped from 400 to 50 between 1833 and 1841.

-San Francisco's southern expansion

-Pioneer Race Course, 1853.
-The grandstands shown were located just south of 24th and Shotwell streets.
+Mexican period

-Ranchos owned by Spanish-Mexican families such as the Valenciano, Guerrero, Dolores, Bernal, Noé and De Haro continued in the area, separated from the town of Yerba Buena, later renamed San Francisco (centered around Portsmouth Square) by a two-mile wooden plank road (later paved and renamed Mission Street).
+Ranchos owned by Californio (Spanish and Mexican Californian) families such as the Valenciano, Guerrero, Dolores, Bernal, Noé and De Haro continued in the area, separated from the town of Yerba Buena, later renamed San Francisco (centered around Portsmouth Square) by a two-mile wooden plank road (later paved and renamed Mission Street).

+The lands around the nearly abandoned mission church became a focal point of raffish attractions including bull and bear fighting, horse racing, baseball and dueling.
+A famous beer parlor resort known as The Willows was located along Mission Creek just south of 18th Street between Mission and San Carlos streets.